 To make Art Basel a pleasant experience for all, we ask that our guests follow a few basic rules:

 - For security reasons, all bags larger than 30 x 30 centimeters as well as any briefcases, backpacks and umbrellas must be deposited at the coat check.

 - Photography is for personal use only.
 No flashes, extendable camera devices (ie. monopods, tripods, selfie sticks, etc.) or video recording is permitted.
 If taking pictures in gallery stands, the photographer requires the permission of the gallerist.

 - Dogs and other pets are not permitted in the exhibition halls, with the exception of service animals for visitors with disabilities.

 - Please note that press and promotional photography and filming is taking place on the premises.
 Your attendance serves as permission for the use of your image by the show and its constituents.

 The Hong Kong Convention and Exhibition Centre offers a full range of amenities to assist those with disabilities.
 All entrances are ramped, and spacious guest lifts accommodate wheelchairs.
 Information counters are equipped with a Braille directory and teleloop system.
 There are also tactile guide paths, specially designed bathrooms, and telephone booths.
 The Centre's car parks reserve spaces for drivers with disabilities.

 Visiting with children

-Interactive educational arts programs for children aged three and older, including tours for children five years and older.
-Programs encourage children to create their own masterpieces including using works from the UBS Art Collection as inspiration.
+Offers interactive educational arts programs for children aged three years old and older, and tours for children five years old and older.

 Introducing children to Modern and contemporary art can be the beginning of a life-long adventure.
 Here are some tips for making the most of your children's visit to Art Basel: